Contents

 Google Search Console

-Google Search Console shows you which search queries your pages appear for, how Google interprets your content, and where technical problems exist.
-Particularly valuable in B2B: you can identify long-tail keywords and cluster potential that traditional tools miss.
-This also gives you a strong foundation for targeting paid campaigns such as Google Ads in B2B. -
+Google Search Console shows you which search queries your pages appear for, how Google interprets your content, and where technical issues exist.
+This is particularly valuable in B2B: you can identify long-tail keywords and cluster opportunities that traditional tools miss.
+This also gives you a strong foundation for effectively complementing paid campaigns like Google Ads in the B2B sector. -

 LinkedIn

-LinkedIn is one of the most important channels for making SEO content visible, establishing thought leadership, and reaching decision-makers early in the buying cycle.
-Through close integration with strategic B2B outreach, you can directly convert reach into personal touchpoints. -
+LinkedIn is one of the most important channels for increasing the visibility of SEO content, establishing thought leadership, and reaching decision-makers early in the buying cycle.
+By closely integrating it with strategic B2B outreach, you can directly convert reach into personal touchpoints. -

 Ahrefs